rsimba/nuklus/content/posts/jncis-ent-enabling-switching.md

 ![Topology](/images/junos_access_ports.jpg)

 Our Goals:
-- Set up access ports using various methods and confirm the setup.
+- Configure access ports using various methods and verify.
 - Ensure the hosts can communicate with each other.

 # Configuration